DylanRCastillo/Citi-Bikes-Analytics/README.md

 **Design 2-5 visualizations for each discovered phenomena (4-10 total).
 You may work with a timespan of your choosing.
 Optionally, you may merge multiple datasets from different periods.**

 **The following are some questions you may wish to tackle.
-Do not limit yourself to these questions; they are suggestions for a starting point.
-Be creative!**
+Do not limit yourself to these questions; they are suggestions for a starting point.**

 * How many trips have been recorded total during the chosen period?